SouthbankSoftware/golang-dcind/README.md

-# Golang Docker in Docker.
+# Golang Docker in Docker

-Extends docker in docker with golang in the base image.
+Extends docker in docker with golang in the base image